 During the year ended December 31, 2018, the Company decided not to renew two of the five claims for Arikepay and now holds three contiguous claims totaling 1,800 hectares.
-The Company recorded an impairment of \$13,200 on the property.

-Exploration activities for the year ended December 31, 2019
+Exploration activities for the period ended September 30, 2020

 Field activities on the Arikepay project during this period have been limited to third party reviews of the drill sites and drill core.